 The Geronimo Eclipse Plugin is a tool for deploying and testing applications to a Geronimo server.

-Define a new server and server runtime, before attempting to deploy your applications.
+Make sure that a Geronimo server is defined before attempting to deploy your applications.

 When you create or import your Java EE project in the Eclipse Integrated Development Environment (IDE), specify the Geronimo server runtime you defined previously as the target runtime.
 This action adds the server's class libraries to your project's build path.